Cat Breeders

-For most cat breeders, it's a labor of love.
-Despite the cost of purchasing a purebred kitten, breeding is typically not about the money.
+For most cat breeders, it's a labor of love, but not all breeders are created equal.
 Before you buy a pedigreed kitten, check your breeder's pedigree.

 Many breeders raise champion show cats and take pride in raising healthy cats that will go to good, loving homes.
 Often, these breeders raise their cats "underfoot" in a household with other animals and children.
 This can help with proper socialization of the kittens, which is most important between the ages of 7 and 12 weeks.